 A student admitted under "concurrent enrollment" admission is one who is currently enrolled in high school, grades 9-12, and enrolling for classes on the NWACC campus.
-The student must have a high school cumulative GPA of 3.0 on a 4.0 grading system.
-Students who wish to take courses that do not require a standardized placement score must have a high school GPA of 2.5.
+The student must have a high school cumulative GPA of 3.0 for general education classes and a 2.0 for career and technical classes leading to an Associate of Applied Science degree on a 4.0 grading system.